Is mini monstera toxic to cats?

 - Toxic parts: All

-- Severity: Moderate
+- Severity: Mild to moderate

 - Toxic principle: Insoluble calcium oxalate crystals